brikis98/yevgeniy-brikman-homepage/_posts/2007-11-27-call-of-duty-4-modern-warfare-review.md

 If you've got the horsepower to run it, this is one beautiful game.
 Great lighting effects, awesome particle effects (smoke, sparks, explosions), terrific use of blur, good player models, and high resolution textures really make this game worth looking at.
-The graphics engine is very well rounded, doing a terrific job with a wide variety of environments - day, night, middle eastern streets, central Europe in winter, ocean liner, office buildings, etc.
+The graphics engine is very well-rounded, doing a terrific job with a wide variety of environments - day, night, middle eastern streets, central Europe in winter, ocean liner, office buildings, etc.
 Technologically speaking, some graphics engines out there might top CoD 4 in